mohmed166202/Intelligent-Personalized-Knowledge-Assistant/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or support, please contact [your-email@example.com].
+For questions or support, please contact [mohmedessam166202@gmail.com].
 ```

 mohmed166202: more readable and have emojies and more tec